Obion County, Tennessee

 What genealogical records can I find in the Obion County Courthouse?

 The following information and facts indicates whatever birth, death, marriage, land, wills, and courtroom records will be in Obion County or in the Tennessee State Library & Archives.
 The dates indicated below could be the first widely known documents for this county.
-There was an earthquake at the Obion County courthouse in 1842.

 - Address: 2 Bill Burnett Circle, Union City, TN 38261